fast-spectroscopy-sheffield/TA-software/README.md

 ### important things to fix ###

- - Fix the wavelength marker.
-The problem is that the kinetic pixel is found from `plot_waves`, which is cropped by cutoff values, but the data to plot is determined from the full matrix, including the wavelengths that are cropped.
-The solution is, I think, to find the `kinetic_pixel` by comparing to `self.waves` instead of `self.plot_waves` in the `update_kinetics_wavelength` method.
  - Fix the quality control algorithm in `dtt.py` so that bad data is properly rejected but we don't get stuck in a loop of retaking the data point.
 Not sure yet what the solution is.
  - Calibration values for the high pixel are not saved properly.
-Always defaults to pixel 1, wavelength 401.
+Always defaults to pixel 1, wavelength 401 which are the arbitrary values set in Qt Designer.

 ### nice things to have ###
  - log scaling of kinetic plot should be implemented at some point